piyushdua50/large_file_processor/README.md

 5. An aggregated table on above rows with `name` and `no. of products` as the columns

-**Language used- ** Python3
+**Language used-** Python3
-**Database used- ** MySQL
+**Database used-** MySQL

 ### Steps to run
-1. Download the project using-
+1. Download the project using- `https://github.com/piyushdua50/large_file_processor.git`
-2. Setup the database
+2. Setup the database.
    * Login to your MySQL database
    * Go to the src/database folder
    * Execute the SCHEMA.sql script in order to create and use the schema
    * Execute the PRODUCTS.sql in order the create the PRODUCTS table
    * Execute the PRODUCT_COUNT_DTL.sql in order to create the PRODUCT_COUNT_DTL table
 3. Now install the python dependencies
    * pandas- `pip install pandas`
    * os- `pip install os`
    * mysql-connector- `pip install mysql-connector`
    * python-dotenv- `pip install python-dotenv`
 4. Now place the database username, database passowrd and database name in .env file.
 5. Execute this command- `python src/server.py`